Caracus/Victoria3-Syncretic-Cultures-Creator/README.md

 ## How to use it
 1. Start under src/main/kotlin/./CreateSyncreticCultures.kt which orchestrates all the main functions
-2. Pressing the green icon or starting it will launch the programm an create the mod files under target/generated-mod-files
+2. Pressing the green icon or starting it will launch the program and create the mod files under target/generated-mod-files
-3. If you just want to add a new culture you will have to adjust the config in the resources and add a namelist for the new culture
+3. If you just want to add a new culture you will have to adjust the config in the resources and add a name list for the new culture

 4. Example for a new configuration as json:
 ```